-UPDATE 1-Brazil's Triunfo clinches $673 mln restructuring with banks
+Brazil's Triunfo clinches $673 million restructuring with banks

 For banks, the accord will help them avoid setting aside extra provisions on Triunfo's outstanding borrowings while maintaining financing for the company's toll road, airport and construction projects, people involved in the process said.

 Creditors who seek to be repaid earlier will participate in an auction that will define the optimal haircut.
 They would be paid 50 million reais upfront and 35 million reais after court approval.
-The remaining 25 million reais would hinge on other conditions and another auction. ($1 = 3.1416 reais) (Reporting by Guillermo Parra-Bernal; Additional reporting by Bruno Federowski; Editing by Leslie Adler and Diane Craft)
+The remaining 25 million reais would hinge on other conditions and another auction.

+Reporting by Guillermo Parra-Bernal; Additional reporting by Bruno Federowski; Editing by Leslie Adler and Diane Craft